Henna Brows + Lashes

 - If any irritation occurs, apply a clean cold wet pad to the eye area or contact a doctor.

-How do I know which one I might want to book?
+How do I know if I want to book regular tint or Henna?

-If I want Henna, does it matter whether I book Eyebrow Tint or Eyebrow Henna?
+If I want Henna, does it matter whether I book regular tint or Henna?

-YES!!!!
-It DOES matter.
-In terms of length of service, these are not interchangeable.
-The Henna service takes our therapists longer.
-So please be sure to select the correct service when booking.
+Yes!!
+It does matter.
+In terms of length of service, these are not interchangeable as the Henna service takes our therapists longer.
+Please be sure to select the correct service when booking.
 If unsure, we recommend coming in-store for a consultation on what would be best for you.